The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Cost: Now $100,000 per new application (exempting renewals).

-Upside: Still home to Silicon Valley and Fortune 500 opportunities—but only accessible to those whose employers can swallow the massive cost.
+Upside: Still home to Silicon Valley and Fortune 500 opportunities—but only accessible to those whose employers can absorb the massive cost.

 The Big Picture